opendcs/opendcs.github.io/source/development.rst

   - if passed release, is done then
   - if fails, work continues until satisfied OR it's the end of the month and there are no show stopper bugs.
-    - If there are eggresious show stoppers there will be no release for the month.
+    - If there are egregious show stoppers there will be no release for the month.

 Show stopper bugs are things that prevent the components from working at all or causing problems.
 Missing features, while certainly annoying for the requestor thereof, shall not prevent a release.

 NOTE: The OpenDCS team will not promise a feature by a version number.
-The OpenDCS team will not stress themselves out to fufill someone elses promise thereof.
+The OpenDCS team will not stress themselves out to fulfill someone elses promise thereof.
 However, we will always work to help make the software better.